michael-fourie/freqtrade_bot/README.md

-# Welcome to my script repository
+# Freqtrade Strategy Repository
 ## Please test all scripts and dry run them before using them in live mode

 Contact me on discord if you have any questions!
+Please feel free to create pull requests to add your stratagies!